wjakob/nanobind/docs/split_mode.rst

 - ``MAJOR.MINOR`` encodes the newest supported backend ABI contract.
 The minor version advances whenever the package adds a new feature to the ABI (e.g., a function slot, bit flag, etc.) without breaking the ABI itself.
-The major version advances when the ABI changes in a fundamental way.
-The ``nanobind-backend`` package must continue to serve existing extensions following both minor and major version changes.
+The major version advances when the ABI changes in a fundamental way, in which case the package ships a separate backend module per major version.
+Since only one version of ``nanobind-backend`` can be installed at a time, the package can never drop support for an older major version.
+This is very painful, which is why such changes are avoided at all costs.

 - ``REVISION`` covers non-contractual changes like backend bug fixes, performance improvements, and support for newly released CPython versions.